CVEReports

 Embedded Malicious Code

-Embedded Malicious Code.
-The product contains code that appears to be benign but performs malicious actions, such as a logic bomb or backdoor.
+The product contains code that appears to be a backdoor or hidden functionality.

 Known Exploits & Detection